bitsblocks/crypto-facts/index.md

 ---

-David Gerard ([@DavidGerard](https://twitter.com/davidgerard)) - Author of "Attack of the 50 Foot Blockchain: Bitcoin, Blockchain, Ethereum & Smart Contracts".
-Music blog: rocknerd.co.uk
+David Gerard ([@DavidGerard](https://twitter.com/davidgerard)) - Author of "Attack of the 50 Foot Blockchain: Bitcoin, Blockchain, Ethereum & Smart Contracts" and a Unix System Admin by day.
+He has blogged about music at Rocknerd.co.uk since 2001 and is a volunteer spokesman for Wikipedia, and is on the board of the RationalMedia Foundation, host of skeptical wiki RationalWiki.org.